 The Dunedin location held its grand opening on January 7, 2012.
-Though Devon originally intended to open a large production facility in Tampa, the housing bubble burst leaving them struggling to find funding and the decision was made to open a small facility in the coastal town of Dunedin.
+Though Devon originally intended to open a large production facility in Tampa, the housing bubble burst making it a struggle for her to find adequate funding.
+The decision was made to open a small facility in the coastal town of Dunedin.
 The brewery started in a 600 ft storefront and eventually expanded to the neighboring business in late 2013.
 The current 1,200 square foot brewery features 10 taps, ample outdoor seating, a 3.5 barrel system, and 7 barrel fermenters.
 A majority of 7venth Sun’s saisons and lagers are produced at this facility.
 There were a lot of challenges producing beer in such a confined area, but starting with small batches proved serendipitous as it allowed the creation of a wide variety of styles – an extremely liberating change from the large production brewery setting.

 Beer for the Sunshine State

 Devon collaborated with other burgeoning breweries, discussing process ideas, and dipped into the vast availability of tropical and citrus fruits the state had to offer.
 It was the beginning of a path that set the tone for 7venth Sun – innovating traditional styles by taking a new approach.